-This Land Acknowledgement is an expression of gratitude and appreciation to those whose land we stand on, and is a powerful way of showing respect.
+The Land Acknowledgement is an expression of gratitude and appreciation to those whose land you stand on, and is a powerful way of showing respect.
 It is a step toward correcting the stories and practices that erase Indigenous People’s history and culture and toward inviting and honoring the truth.

 *Ramaytoush Ohlone – The original peoples of the San Francisco Peninsula